 In California, anyone bidding on a construction project that is $500.00 or more must have a license.
 To qualify you must show that you have four years of experience in your trade and take two exams, the Law exam and the Trade exam.
-The Law exam covers subjects such as contractors license law, worker’s compensation, safety codes, mechanic’s lien laws, etc. The Trade exam covers your particular trade with the exception of the C-61 Limited Specialty classification.
-The C-61 is for trades that are very specialized in nature and includes a whole host of sub “D” classifications.
-This classification only requires a Law exam.
-These are trades that very few people perform.
+The Law exam covers subjects such as contractors license law, worker’s compensation, safety codes, mechanic’s lien laws, etc. The Trade exam covers your particular trade with the exception of the C-61 Limited Specialty classification, which requires no trade exam.

 There are 44 classifications of licenses available.
 We offer classes for all of them.
 Some of the most common classifications include: General Building, Electrical, Plumbing, Roofing, Drywall, Painting, Plastering, Landscaping, HVAC, and the list goes on.
-See our Classifications page for more detail.
+See our Classifications page for a complete list.

 In order to qualify for the license you must have four years of experience in your trade and complete an application.
+See our State Requirements page for more information.
 As part of our service we have an Applications Department that can help you every step of the way.
-Once you complete the application we review it before it goes to the State to minimize the chance that yours will be sent back for corrections.
+Once you complete the application we review it before it goes to the State to minimize the chance that it will be sent back for corrections.